ddnexus/elastics-doc/source/doc/7-Tutorials/3-Index-and-Search-your-Models.md

 $ brew install elasticsearch
 {% endhighlight %}

-If you are on any other OS, just read [elasticsearch installation](http://www.elasticsearch.org/guide/reference/setup/installation/)
+If you are on any other OS, read [elasticsearch installation](http://www.elasticsearch.org/guide/reference/setup/installation/)

 ## Setup